-The head of the American Nurses Association accepted an apology from "The View" co-host Joy Behar Wednesday, following remarks on Monday's show that appeared to poke fun at a Miss America contestant, a registered nurse who appeared in uniform.
+The head of the American Nurses Association accepted an apology from "The View" co-host Joy Behar yesterday after remarks on Monday's show that appeared to poke fun at a Miss America contestant, a registered nurse who appeared in uniform.

 "We are pleased that Behar apologized on the show this morning and think this is a great opportunity for those in the media to highlight the important, lifesaving role of nurses and to show them the respect they deserve," ANA president Pamela F. Cipriano said in a statement.